cloudmesh-community/sp20-516-233/chapter/hyperv.md

 Scroll through the output until the section `Hyper-V Requirements:` is found.
 If all requirements have `Yes` next to them, then Hyper-V can be used once it is enabled [@hyper-v-requirements].
-If the `Data Execution Prevention Available:` requirement says `No`, the system BIOS will need to be adjusted.
+If the `Data Execution Prevention Available:` requirement says `No`, the system BIOS has to be adjusted.
 Make sure that `Hardware Enforced Data Execution Prevention` and `Virtualization Technology` are enabled in the system BIOS.
 It is possible that `Virtualization Technology` is listed under a different name depending on the manufacturer [@hyper-v-requirements].

-## Features
+## Windows Features

-Hyper-V has two main features, `Hyper-V Management Tools` and `Hyper-V Platform`.
-Within these two features are two more features.
+In Windows, Hyper-V can be accessed under Windows Features.
+Hyper-V is listed with two main features, `Hyper-V Management Tools` and `Hyper-V Platform`.
+Within these two features are two more sub-features.
 The following list shows how the features are structured:

+> * Hyper-V
 >   * Hyper-V Management Tools
 >     * Hyper-V GUI Management Tools
 >     * Hyper-V Module for Windows Powershell
 >   * Hyper-V Platform
 >     * Hyper-V Hypervisor
 >     * Hyper-V Services

 Knowing this structure will help with understanding the next sections.